 HTY 360 History of Maine

-A survey of Maine’s social, economic and political life from exploration and early settlement to the present.
+A survey of Maine’s social, economic, cultural and political life from exploration and early settlement to the present.
 Cr 3.

 HTY 364 History of Women in the United States